fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Salman requested him to describe how he died and what agonies he had to undergo at that time.
 He replied:

 "O Salman, please do not ask this.
 By Allah, if someone had snipped my flesh (by scissors) in little bits and removed the flesh from the bones, it would have been easier than the agony of death.
-O Salman, I always did good deeds in your world, always prayed on time, used to recite the Qur'an, was good to my parents, lived on lawful earnings.
+O Salman, I always did good deeds in your world, always prayed on time, used to recite the Quran, was good to my parents, lived on lawful earnings.
 Then I fell ill and my life came to its end.
 At that time, a very tall person, with a frightening countenance, stood in the air before me.
 He pointed to my eyes and they lost their sight; to my ears and they became deaf; to my tongue and it lost its speech.
 I asked him who he was and why he was doing it to me.
 He said: I am the angel of death; your life has ended in this world.
 You have to go from here to another world'.

 Then two persons came to me, one of them sat on my right, the other on the left.
 They informed me that they were the two angels who had written all my deeds in the worldly life.
 One, whose name was 'Raqueeb' gave my record of good deeds, on reading which I was much pleased.
 Then the other angel, whose name was 'Ateed', gave me the other record, a complete record of my sins; and on reading that I was very sad.

 Then the Angel of Death came nearer and removed my soul through my nose, and I have not forgotten its agony yet.
 Seeing me dead, my relatives and family members started crying.
 The Angel of Death said: "Why are you crying?
 I have not done any injustice that you are complaining of.
 When his life came to end, I removed his soul on the command of Allah.
 And I will come to you so many times."

-Then another Angel took my soul and I was brought to heaven where I was asked about my deeds, viz. prayers, fasts, Zakat, Khums, Hajj, Jihad, recitation of the Qur'an, obedience to the parents etc. Likewise, I was asked whether I had murdered any one, or taken some one's property without any right, or been unjust to other people and such things.
+Then another Angel took my soul and I was brought to heaven where I was asked about my deeds, viz. prayers, fasts, Zakat, Khums, Hajj, Jihad, recitation of the Quran, obedience to the parents etc. Likewise, I was asked whether I had murdered any one, or taken some one's property without any right, or been unjust to other people and such things.

 Then that same Angel brought my soul back to earth.
 At that time the person who wanted to wash my body (Ghassal) removed my clothes and started the ritual washing (Ghusl).
 My soul cried out: "O servant of Allah, have mercy On this weak and broken body.
 By Allah, all its veins, whence I have come out, have been broken; and its limbs are like they have been minced".
 My soul was imploring him in such a touching way that if the Ghassal were to hear it, he would have left washing the dead bodies altogether.
 Then they covered me with Kafan (shroud), gave me Hunut, prayed upon me.
 When they laid me in the grave, I was so much frightened that words cannot describe it.

 When they closed my grave, my soul entered my body again.
 An Angel, Munabbih (One who awakens, reminds) by name, came to me and made me sit.
 He ordered me to write down all the deeds which I had done in the world.
 I said that I did not remember.
 He said: 'I will go on reminding, you go on writing'.
 I said: 'Where is the paper?'
 He said: "This Kafan of yours will do for paper'.
 I said: 'Where can I find a pen?'
 He said: 'Your finger will be your pen'.
 I asked about the ink and was told that my saliva will work like ink.

-When I had written all my deeds, the Angel put my writing around my neck like a band, it is as Allah says in the Qur'an:
+When I had written all my deeds, the Angel put my writing around my neck like a band, it is as Allah says in the Quran:

     "And the bird (i.e., deed done by one) of every man have We bound about his neck, and We shall produce unto him, on the Day of Resurrection, a book (in which his actions will be recorded) which he will find open, (it will be said to him) read thy book; thine own self will be a sufficient reckoner against thee."
-    Qur'an, 17:13-14
+    Quran, 17:13-14

 In other traditions, the name of the angel, who comes in the grave and guides in writing the deeds of the Mayyit, is given as "Ruman".

 Then an angel, very frightening, Munkar by name, came to me with a fiery club, and asked me: "Who is your Lord?
 Who are your Prophet and Imams?
 What is your religion?"
 I was so afraid that I became totally confused; my limbs were trembling; I could not understand what to reply.
-In that confusion, the Mercy of Allah supported me, and my heart became tranquil, and I replied; "Allah (His Power is Great) is my Lord; and Muhammad is my Prophet, and Ali bin Abi Talib is my Imam and Islam is my religion; and the Qur'an is my Book and the Kaaba is my Quibla".
+In that confusion, the Mercy of Allah supported me, and my heart became tranquil, and I replied; "Allah (His Power is Great) is my Lord; and Muhammad is my Prophet, and Ali bin Abi Talib is my Imam and Islam is my religion; and the Quran is my Book and the Kaaba is my Quibla".

 Then another Angel, who is called Nakir, interrogated me in the same manner about my beliefs.
 By Grace of Allah, I replied his questions also and said: "I bear witness that there is no god except Allah, and that Muhammad is His Messenger, and that Ali and his sinless progeny are the proofs of Allah, and that Paradise is Haqq (a Fact, Truth) and the Fire (of Hell) is true, and Sirat (Path) is true, and the Balance (of deeds) is true and the Questioning of Munkar and Nakir in the grave is true, and Resurrection is true, and raising (of dead) is true, and flying of the books (in which deeds of a person are recorded) is true, and that the Hour (Day of Judgement) is sure to come, there is no doubt in it, and that Allah will raise all the dead who are in the grave".